apache/horaedb-client-go/README.md

 ## Support features
 - DDL, such as create/alter table
-- Query using SQL
-- Write using gRPC
+- Write and query support in both standalone and cluster mode

 ## How To Use